FreshRSS/FreshRSS/docs/en/developers/06_Fever_API.md

 	"last_refreshed_on_time": "1520013061"
 }
 ```
-Perfect, you're now authenticated and you can start testing the more advanced features.
+Perfect, you’re now authenticated and you can start testing the more advanced features.
 To do so, change the URL and append the possible API actions to your request parameters.
 Please refer to the [original Fever documentation](https://feedafever.com/api) for more information.

 Some basic calls are: